 Ghana recognises dual nationality but, if you're a dual national and you're arrested or detained, Ghanaian officials may restrict the ability of Australian officials to provide consular assistance to you.
 Travel on your Australian passport at all times.

-If you're a dual national, you may be required to fulfil civil or military service obligations in Ghana.
+You may be required to fulfil civil or military service obligations in Ghana.
 Check with the

 High Commission of Ghana before you travel.